Myzumi/Guild-Bot/README.md

 # Status
-The current Repo is most likely outdated but i plan to update it again to make it more stable and adding more stuff :)
+The current repo is most likely outdated but I plan to update it again to make it more stable and adding more stuff :)

 # Guild-Bot
-A Guild Bot for Hypixel Skyblock, Requires a Minecraft accaunt that is also in the guild and has /setrank permissions
+A Guild Bot for Hypixel Skyblock requires a Minecraft account that is also in the guild and has /g setrank permissions.

 # Features

-- Send Ingame Guild Messages into a discord channel
+- Send Ingame Guild Messages into a Discord channel
-- Send Ingame Officer Messages into a seperate discord channel
+- Send Ingame Officer Messages into a separate Discord channel
-- WIP Role and Rank Sync
+- WIP: Role and Rank Sync
-- WIP Send messages back to ingame (Toggleable)
+- WIP: Send messages back to in-game (toggleable)

 # Requirements

-- A Minecraft accaunt with full access
+- A Minecraft account with full access
-- Must be in the Guild
+- Must be in the guild
-- Must have /setrank Permissions
+- Must have /g setrank Permissions
-- (Optimal) Has Officer Chat Permssions
+- (Optional) Must have officer chat permissions

 # Config
-The config has everythign it needs!
+The config has everything it needs!

 - Prefix
   - The bot Prefix for discord